 Awards and achievements include producing the winning design for a coat of arms of Orehovlje competition and coming second in a partnership design in a national architectural competition for designing Student housing in Nova Gorica.

 In May 2015, Grega’s design won the international competition for the Canterbury Earthquake Memorial to be built in Christchurch, New Zealand.
 His design was selected from more than 330 international entries.
-In February 2017 the Canterbury Earthquake National Memorial – Oi Manawa was officially opened.
+In less than two years of ongoing work, in February 2017 the Canterbury Earthquake National Memorial – Oi Manawa was officially opened.

 In April 2018 his design for the Pan-European Memorial for the Victims of Totalitarianism in Brussels was shortlisted in the top 10 entries in the international competition.